MidnattLantern/hidoc/README.md

 Browse:
 - As a user, I can browse all public projects.
 So that I can find inspiration.

-Watch list: As a signed-in user, I can find a list of all projects I've clicked Watch so that I can save all the projects I - have interest in.
+Watch list: As a signed-in user, I can find a list of all projects I've clicked Watch so that I can save all the projects I - have an interest in.

 Browse detail:
-- As a user, I can see the project in more detail, so that I can acces the watch button and the documentations.
+- As a user, I can see the project in more detail, so that I can access the watch button and the documentation.

 Watch button:
 - As a signed-in user, looking at any project, I can click a Watch button that will add that project to my Watch list.
 So that I can save all the projects I have an interest in.